TritonDataCenter/sdc-hostvolume/README.md

     Copyright (c) 2015, Joyent, Inc.
 -->

-# sdc-nfs
+# sdc-hostvolume

-A manta-nfs server for docker.
+A support zone for each CN to help with sdc-docker host volumes.

 # Current State